Equitas78/TimerLock/README.md

 # TimeLock
-This is a work in process project for controlling kids time on computers
+This is a work in progress project for controlling kids time on computers

 Cloud Server would solve a lot of the administration and granular configuration For now, the compiling would require that the TimeLock exe is part of the Run in the registry in Regedit for windows